 More surprisingly, however, he felt that the pandemic brought a change for the better in our personal habits.

 “I feel like most young people are caught up in fast-moving lives, heavily influenced by their friends”, he says.
 “I’ve noticed so many people are starting to express themselves through YouTube channels and other social media pages, with many friends telling me they wouldn’t have started these accounts if it weren’t for lockdown.”

 Speaking about the impact of Coronavirus on the mindset and outlook of young people.
 Lennon points out how he believes this has also shifted: “I think the pandemic has really made young people aware of how important our health is.
-I never really considered my health before the pandemic, but now I make conscious decisions to ensure my safety.
+I never really considered my health before the pandemic, but now I make conscious decisions to ensure my safety, like when going outside I make sure I have an N95 mask on so I know I’m protecting myself as well as the others around me.
 I am hopeful for the future as I realized we are all in this together and my friends are only ever a phone call away if needed.”

 As the return to College on September 28th becomes closer and closer a new set of challenges face students like Butt.
 Highlighting her adjustment to the new normal she says: “I am content now as I have found a routine and learned to live with the restrictions.
 Although, I am getting more worried now things are starting to open up.”

 For Sadhbh Kelly, a second-year Law and French student also at Trinity, the loss of formal education is the most concerning worry at the moment.

 “While many of us still had online classes, assignments and exams, school and college experiences consist of far more than the curriculum itself.
 The sudden uproot increased my general feelings of anxiety and stress, and left me wondering would it ever be the same again?”